The Italian DOC and DOCG wines. (first part)

 Aleatico Passito dell’Elba;

 Morellino di Scansano;

 Verdicchio di Matelica riserva;

 Vernaccia di Serrapetrona;

-The taste and the smell of the wines from south of Italy is greatly improved by the sun kissing its regions.
+The taste and the smell of the wines from the south of Italy are greatly improved by the sun kissing its regions.

 Castel del Monte